sciZer0/7/v/README.md

 Nevertheless, the approach includes Solana's Proof-Of-History -- but Proof-Of-History without stakes.

+The approach is highly efficient and might only be used by a truly-decentralized and truly-democratic blockchain which one, for example, the Vote blockchain is.

 <p align="center"><b>For reference, about Solana</b></p>

 At any given moment, the Solana Blockchain is storing the full list of all current Validators.

-All the Validators on the list should have the same hardware capabilities.
+All the Validators being on the list should have the same hardware capabilities.

 Also, at any given moment, there is only one Validator (leader-Validator) which is creating a block.